InteropEvents/add-ins-workshop/setup/setup.md

 ![Create a test task](images/createtaskassign.jpg)

+4a.
+Open the task.
 In the "..." (ellipsis, upper right), click and select "Copy link to task".
 Paste the URL in Notepad.
 Save this **(2) tenant-specific base URL** for later in the code:

 ![Open the test task](images/linktotask.png)